-Special attention is needed in regard to the Engineering Design placement.
+Special attention is needed regarding the Engineering Design placement.
 For candidates who have not previously worked in a design office, the full 15 weeks (or more) should be allocated.
 The importance of this experience relates primarily to the development of competences 'A' covering the use of engineering fundamentals.
 Once the preferred location for the placement has been determined, a meeting with the design company should be set up.
-The candidate and their mentor should attend and, if requested, ATOC will be represented.
+The candidate and their mentor should attend and, if requested, RDG will be represented.
 Line managers should be invited if appropriate.
 The placement should be timed so as to gain the maximum experience for the individual.
-Opportunities should be exploited and, wherever possible, an actual piece of engineering design work should be undertaken, with suitable supervision or guidance.
+Opportunities should be undertaken, with suitable supervision or guidance.
 The outcome of these placements will be reviewed at the regular REGS 6-monthly meetings and if insufficient benefit has been gained, it may be necessary to programme some additional time.